-PEDMOP - Opioid Sub Registry
+PEDMOP - Opioid Sub-Registry

 Pediatric repercussions of the opioid epidemic are many including increased unintentional exposure in young children, increased neonatal abstinence syndrome, and increased intentional abuse by adolescents.
 While there are an increasing number of published reports in the literature, the details surrounding exposure, clinical presentation, management and outcomes in the pediatric age group have not been adequately studied in a prospective manner.

-The purpose of ACMT’s Pediatric Marijuana and Opioid (PEDMOP) Sub Registry is to gather detailed prospective information regarding demographics, circumstances surrounding exposure, method of exposure, symptom profile, management and clinical course of children who present with opioid or marijuana intoxication; and, are cared for by medical toxicologists.
+The purpose of ACMT’s Pediatric Marijuana and Opioid (PEDMOP) Sub-Registry is to gather detailed prospective information regarding demographics, circumstances surrounding exposure, method of exposure, symptom profile, management and clinical course of children who present with opioid or marijuana intoxication; and, are cared for by medical toxicologists.
 The ultimate goal is to use the information gathered to develop appropriate guidance on the management of these exposures and to inform targeted prevention efforts.

-Principal Investigators Contact Information
+Principal Investigator Contact Information

-Adrienne L. Davis, MD and Yaron Finkelstein, MD, FACMT
+Yaron Finkelstein, MD, FACMT

 Hospital for Sick Children, Toronto, Ontario, Canada